PetoiCamp/OpenCat/README.md

 Y    (Input ‘Y’ and hit enter, if you have never calibrated the IMU (Inertial Measurement Unit) or want to redo calibration)
 ```

-The robot will read hundreds of sensor data and save the offsets
+Put the robot flat on the table and don't touch it.
+The robot will read hundreds of sensor data and save the offsets.
+It will beep when the calibration finishes.

 When the serial monitor prints "Ready!", you can close the serial monitor to do the next step.